krithikl/Netly/docs/akahu-flow.md

 # Akahu Open Banking Flow

-## Development Flow

-1. Create an Akahu Personal App.
-2. Add `AKAHU_APP_TOKEN` to `.env.local`.
-3. Paste the Personal App User Access Token into Netly's Connect page, or set `AKAHU_USER_TOKEN` locally.
-4. Netly stores the token in an httpOnly cookie for local development.
-5. Netly fetches Akahu accounts and account transactions.
+For getting your App ID Token and User Access Token, see the Environment Variables section in the README.

+## Personal App flow

-Personal Apps cannot use Akahu OAuth.
-Akahu authorizes them when they are created and exposes the User Access Token in the developer dashboard.
+Personal Apps cannot use Akahu OAuth, Akahu authorizes them when they are created and exposes the User Access Token directly in the developer dashboard.
+Once `AKAHU_APP_TOKEN` and `AKAHU_USER_TOKEN` (or a pasted token on the Connect page) are set, Netly stores the token in an encrypted httpOnly cookie and fetches accounts and transactions directly.

 Note: Akahu Demo Bank enduring connections support account data, but they do not currently return transaction data.
 Use Netly demo mode for local transaction UI testing, or connect a transaction-capable real institution when testing Akahu transactions.

-## OAuth Flow
+## OAuth flow (full apps)

 OAuth requires a full Akahu app, `AKAHU_APP_SECRET`, and a redirect URI registered with Akahu that exactly matches `AKAHU_REDIRECT_URI`.